-Consequent cryptogein binding studies and crosslinking experiments performed on tobacco plasma membrane resulted in the characterization of a single, low-abundance class of binding site with a K_d value of 2 nM, characterized as a glycosylated heterodimer protein (Bourque et al., 1999; Wendehenne et al., 1995).
-Further, Svozilova et al. studied the interaction of cryptogein with high-affinity binding site in real-time using, the piezoelectric biosensor and found values of kinetic rate association $k_a = 5.74 \cdot 10^6$ M1 s-1 and kinetic rate dissociation $k_d = 6.87 \cdot 10^{-4}$ s-1 constants, respectively.
-The calculated kinetic equilibrium dissociation constant ($K_D = 12.0$ nM) was six times lower than calculated in previous study but the obtained value of k_a was substantially higher than the previous corresponding value from the literature ($k_a = 1.35 \cdot 10^5$ M-1 s-1) (Bourque et al., 1999; Svozilová et al., 2009).
-This discrepancy should be mainly the result of another approach to previous studies (Bourque et al., 1999; Wendehenne et al., 1995) using radioactive labelling and not real-time measurement.
-Moreover, in the study of Svozilova et al. the exact concentration of binding sites was carefully determined, providing only the number of binding sites accessible on the outer surface of membrane vesicles (Svozilová et al., 2009).
-Recently, in wild potato Solanum microdontum a receptor-like protein ELR (elicitin response) mediating extracellular recognition of the elicitin domain was demonstrated, although the binding to elicitins still needs to be demonstrated (Du et al., 2015).
-ELR protein associated with a well-known central regulator of cell surface-mediated immunity BAK1 (BRI1 associated kinase 1), also known as SERK3 in solanaceous plants, undergoing complex formation with PRRs on ligand binding (Du et al., 2015).
-Previously, such response to elicitin INF1 from P. infestans was just dependent on BAK1/SERK3 in tobacco (Chaparro-Garcia et al., 2011).
+Consequent cryptogein binding studies and crosslinking experiments performed on tobacco plasma membrane resulted in the characterization of a single, low-abundance class of binding site with a Kd value of 2 nM, characterized as a glycosylated heterodimeric protein (Bourque et al., 1999; Wendehenne et al., 1995).
+Further, Svozilova et al. studied the interaction of cryptogein with high-affinity binding site in real-time using a piezoelectric biosensor and found values of kinetic rate association $k_a = 5.74 \cdot 10^6 \, \text{M}^1 \, \text{s}^{-1}$ and kinetic rate dissociation $k_d = 6.87 \cdot 10^{-4} \, \text{s}^{-1}$ constants, respectively.
+The calculated kinetic equilibrium dissociation constant ( $K_D = 12.0 \, \text{nM}$ ) was six times lower than that calculated in previous a study but the obtained value of $k_a$ was substantially higher than the previous corresponding value from the literature ( $k_a = 1.35 \cdot 10^5 \, \text{M}^{-1} \, \text{s}^{-1}$ ) (Bourque et al., 1999; Svozilová et al., 2009).
+This discrepancy should be mainly because of using another approach compared to previous studies (Bourque et al., 1999; Wendehenne et al., 1995) using radioactive labelling and not real-time measurement.
+Moreover, in the study by Svozilova et al., the exact concentration of binding sites was carefully determined, providing only the number of binding sites accessible on the outer surface of membrane vesicles (Svozilová et al., 2009).
+Recently, in the wild potato Solanum microdontum, a receptor-like protein ELR (elicitin response) mediating the extracellular recognition of the elicitin domain was demonstrated, although the binding to elicitins still needs to be proved (Du et al., 2015).
+ELR protein associated with a well-known central regulator of cell surface-mediated immunity BAK1 (BRI1 associated kinase 1), also known as SERK3 in solanaceous plants, undergoes complex formation with PRRs after ligand binding (Du et al., 2015).
+Previously, such a response to elicitin INF1 from P. infestans was just dependent on BAK1/SERK3 in tobacco (Chaparro-Garcia et al., 2011).

-Although α - and β -elicitins have been shown to bind with equivalent affinity to the same high affinity binding site on the plasma membrane (Bourgue et al., 1998), one important difference was determined; after application on decapitated tobacco plants, β elicitins were shown to be 50- to 100-fold more active in inducing a distal HR and systemic resistance than α -isoforms.
-Moreover, Bourque et al. showed that β -elicitins in a tobacco cell suspension are at least 10-times more efficient at inducing extracellular pH changes, reactive oxygen species (ROS) production or Ca2+ influx compared to α -elicitins (Bourque et al., 1998).
-Even though, elicitin binding seems to be a prerequisite for the induction of the plant defense response, like the AVR9/Cf-9 interaction in tomato or NIP1/Rrs1 in barley, an effective response is only observed in the presence of a third interacting component (Bourque et al., 1999; van't Slot et al., 2007; Wulff et al., 2009).
-Kanzaki et al. showed that elicitin INF1 could interact with the intracellular kinase domain of NbLRK1 kinase (Kanzaki et al., 2008).
+Although $\alpha$ - and $\beta$ -elicitins have been shown to bind with an equivalent affinity to the same high affinity binding site on the plasma membrane (Bourque et al., 1998), one important difference was determined; after an application on decapitated tobacco plants, $\beta$ -elicitins were shown to be 50- to 100-fold more active in inducing a distal HR and systemic resistance than $\alpha$ -isoforms.
+Moreover, Bourque et al. showed that $\beta$ -elicitins in a tobacco cell suspension are at least 10-times more efficient in inducing extracellular pH changes, reactive oxygen species (ROS) production or Ca2+ influx compared to $\alpha$ -elicitins (Bourque et al., 1998).
+Even though the elicitin binding seems to be a prerequisite for the induction of the plant defense response, e.g. the AVR9/Cf-9 interaction in tomato or NIP1/Rrs1 in barley, an effective response is only observed in the presence of a third interacting component (Bourque et al., 1999; van't Slot et al., 2007; Wulff et al., 2009).
+Kanzaki et al. showed that the elicitin INF1 could interact with the intracellular kinase domain of NbLRK1 kinase (Kanzaki et al., 2008).
 Although at first glance their results suggesting the intracellular recognition of elicitins seem to be enigmatic, they fully correspond with the measured stimulation of clathrin-mediated endocytosis by the elicitin cryptogein in tobacco cells or localization of the elicitin quercinin inside cells of host oak plants by immunocytology (Brummer et al., 2002; Leborgne-Castel et al., 2008).
-Finally, ligand-induced receptor endocytosis has been suggested to be involved in the activation of plant defense mechanisms (Robatzek, 2007).
+Finally, a ligand-induced receptor endocytosis has been suggested to be involved in the activation of plant defense mechanisms (Robatzek, 2007).